-Prelabs • Before beginning a new experiment, you are required to complete a pre-lab for that experiment.
-Some experiments are comprised of multiple parts; in those cases, a pre-lab only needs to be prepared for the parts indicated in the schedule, unless otherwise announced.
+Pre-labs • Before beginning a new experiment, you must complete a pre-lab.
+Some experiments comprise multiple parts; in those cases, a pre-lab must only be prepared for the parts indicated in the schedule unless otherwise announced.

 Before each new experiment, you are required to prepare a pre-lab.
 On the first day of a new experiment, I will verify whether you have completed the pre-lab satisfactorily.

-- If your pre-lab is not complete, you will not be allowed to perform the experiment and will therefore receive a zero for that lab.
-There are four reasons why I insist you complete a pre-lab ahead of time: - Safety If you have not even bothered to read the procedure for an experiment before coming to class, you are not aware of the hazards you might encounter.
-You are therefore a danger both to yourself and the other students in class. - Courtesy If you are not prepared for an experiment and you are constantly asking people around you for help, you are a nuisance and a hazardous distraction to those people who did take the time to properly prepare for their experiments. - Efficiency If you do not review an experiment at least once before coming to lab, you will waste a lot of time trying to figure out how to conduct that experiment, which means you may run out of time to finish your experiment. - Learning Whether or not chemistry is your favorite subject, you have signed up for this course, so you might as well take the time to benefit from it and learn something.
+If your pre-lab is incomplete, you will not be allowed to experiment and receive a zero for that lab.
+There are four reasons why I insist you complete a pre-lab ahead of time:

+Safety • If you have not even bothered to read the procedure for an experiment before coming to class, you are not aware of the hazards you might encounter.
+Therefore, you are a danger to yourself and the other students in class.

+Courtesy • If you are not prepared for an experiment and constantly ask people around you for help, you are a nuisance - and a hazardous distraction - to those who did take the time to prepare for their experiments properly.

+Efficiency • If you do not review an experiment at least once before coming to the lab, you will waste a lot of time trying to figure out how to conduct that experiment, which means you may run out of time to finish your experiment.

+Learning • Whether or not chemistry is your favorite subject, you have signed up for this course, so you might as well take the time to benefit from it and learn something.
 If you do not read the experiment before lab, you have little chance of retaining anything meaningful from the lab experience.